 The first step in managing erectile dysfunction is taking a thorough sexual, medical, and psychosocial history.
 Schedule enough time with your doctor so there can be a full interview and physical examination.
 Erectile dysfunction is a delicate topic.
 By being sensitive to your feelings, your doctor will help you feel comfortable about sharing the intimate details of your private life.
 Be open with your doctor about how you feel.
-Let the doctor know what he or she can do help you relax so you can get the most out of your visit.
+Let the doctor know what they can do help you relax so you can get the most out of your visit.

 - Your doctor will ask if you have difficulty obtaining an erection, if the erection is suitable for penetration, if the erection can be maintained until the partner has achieved orgasm, if ejaculation occurs, and if both partners have satisfaction.